 Although HWA wanted to rebrand, they were not quite ready to part with their logo.
 However, they agreed to a significant update.
 It was important that their signature orange, tightly associated with their brand, take a prominent role.
 The challenge was to bring this family-owned company into the 21st century and make them stand out in a highly competitive industry.

 Developing an identity is like solving a puzzle.
-What is the core concept of the client?
-How do you convey that visually?
+It requires getting to the core of the client’s business or organization.
 It's a process of expansion — brain storming, free association, research, learning — and then reduction — taking away everything that is extraneous and narrowing the focus to the clearest, most powerful visual solution.